fire-archive/go-ogre3d/README.md

 collect2: ld returned 1 exit status

 ```
-fix: make sure llcoi library is on the library load path
+Fix: make sure llcoi library is on the library load path

 ### Ogre not found
 ```bash
 libllcoi.so: undefined reference to `Ogre::Root::... etc.
 ```
-fix: make sure i.e. OgreMain is on the library load path
+Fix: make sure i.e. OgreMain is on the library load path

 ## Custom dependency locations
-gogre3d uses #cgo (which effectively uses gcc) to include and link to C header and libraries.
+go-ogre3d uses #cgo (which effectively uses gcc) to include and link to C header and libraries.
 If you want to point to custom locations of llcoi/ogre dependencies, you can use #cgo directives to do so.
 Refer to the golang cgo documentation for details: http://golang.org/cmd/cgo/

 # TODOs
-* better Mouse input
+* Better Mouse input
-* move input into "gois" package
+* Move input into "gois" package
- * subpackages for mouse/keyboard, useful for constants (gogre3d.KC_UP isn't nice, something like key.UP would be better)
+* Subpackages for mouse/keyboard, useful for constants (gogre3d.KC_UP isn't nice, something like key.UP would be better)
-* expose more of llcoi's functionality, particularly scene/node/entity/light/camera basics
+* Expose more of llcoi's functionality, particularly scene/node/entity/light/camera basics
-* idiomatic Go API
+* Idiomatic Go API
-* maybe simplifiy installation including llcoi somehow? maybe provide prebuilt binaries including ogre for 'plug-n-play' effect?
+* Maybe simplifiy installation including llcoi somehow? maybe provide prebuilt binaries including ogre for 'plug-n-play' effect?

 # License
-gogre3d is licensed under the MIT license.
+go-ogre3d is licensed under the MIT license.
 You can find a copy in the LICENSE file, or online at http://opensource.org/licenses/mit-license.php
 Copyright (c) 2012 Raphael Estrada (http://www.galaktor.net)